MystenLabs/sui/doc/src/explore/wallet-browser.md

 * Transfer coins
 * See owned fungible tokens and NFTs
 * Display recent transactions
-* Go directly to the successful/failed transaction in the Sui Explorer
+* Go directly to the successful/failed transaction in the [Sui Explorer](https://explorer.devnet.sui.io/)
 * Try out our demonstration [NFT dApp](https://github.com/MystenLabs/sui/tree/main/wallet/examples/demo-nft-dapp) available [in the Cloud](http://sui-wallet-demo.s3-website-us-east-1.amazonaws.com/)

 Note, the wallet will auto split/merge coins if the address does not have a Coin object with the exact transfer amount.
-See the [Use](#use) section for guidance on employing these features.
+See [Demos](#demos) for depictions of these features in play and [Use](#use) to find these features in navigation.

 ## Purpose